The WWF is run at a local level by the following offices...

 The biodiversity rich area is home to 64 species of mammal.
 Among these is one of the world's rarest, the saola (Pseudoryx nghetinhensis).
 By undertaking efforts to reduce poaching and snaring and improve and increase forest cover, the project is expected to create a healthier and more connected habitat for the region’s rich flora and fauna.

 The project focuses on restoring degraded forests and it is expected to contribute to reductions and removals of more than 2 million tonnes of CO2.

 The third forest project of the partnership is located in the Manambolo – Tsiribihina landscape in western Madagascar.
 The area is classified as the wetland of international importance due to its unique coastal biodiversity.
 Mangroves in this landscape are critical for supporting small-scale fisheries and crab fishing which sustain the local population and provide vital natural protection against storms and cyclones that hit the island nation.

 Madagascar’s mangroves are home to at least 18 threatened animal species such as the Madagascar fish eagle and the Malagazy sacred ibis.
 The protection and restoration of the mangrove ecosystems are expected to improve the situation for the endangered fauna.
 The project is expected to contribute to reductions and removals of more than 0.5 million tonnes of CO2

 NATURE-BASED SOLUTIONS FOR CLIMATE CHANGE

-The good news is that the global tree restoration potential is about 25% of the total emitted CO2 to the planetary atmosphere.
-Safeguarding forests and halting deforestation can effectively help achieve targets set out under the Paris Agreement and help limit global temperature rise to 1.5 degrees Celsius above pre-industrial levels.
+The global tree restoration potential is about 25% of the total emitted CO2 to the planetary atmosphere.
+Safeguarding forests and halting deforestation can effectively help achieve targets set out under the Paris Agreement and help limit global temperature rise to 1.5°C above pre-industrial levels.